Jocelyn Zhao

 ︎︎︎Interactive Installation

 The tabletop tray is designed to resemble a traditional weaving shuttle, integral to carrying threads across a loom.
-Linked with Arduino code, users must emulate the shuttle's action to transmit messages, fostering a hands-on experience with the weaving process and deepening audience engagement.
+Linked with Arduino code, users must emulate the shuttle's action to transmit messages.

 ︎︎︎Website